Albert0i/react_redux_tutorial/ActionPlan.md

     /*
         Selectors are functions that know how to extract specific pieces of information from a store state value.
+        They also subscribe to any future store updates so they can know if the state has changed.
     */
     const count = useSelector(state => state.counter.count)
     /*
        The only way to update the state is to call dispatch() and pass in an action object.
-The store will run its reducer function and save the new state value inside,
+The store will run its reducer function and save the new state value inside.
+       The store notifies all parts of the UI that are subscribed that the store has been updated.
     */
     const dispatch = useDispatch()